Foster Care/ Foster Parent Adoptions & DCS Adoptions.

 Are you a foster parent who is ready to adopt your foster child or children?
+Are you looking for a foster care adoption attorney?
 Are you a family member/kinship placement who wishes to adopt?
 Our firm has represented hundreds of foster parents, family members and kinship placements in their adoption proceedings.
 We represent foster parents all over the State of Indiana.

-Here’s what we can do for foster parents that want to adopt:
+Here’s what we can do for foster care parents that want to adopt:

 File the adoption documents with the court;